 4. Avoid foods that trigger migraine

-Research has shown that a few changes to a person’s diet to help provide relief from migraines and headache.
+Research has shown that a few changes to a person’s diet to help provide relief from migraines and headaches.

 Some of the foods that are more associated with migraine offset are coffee, pasta, citrus, tomato, and dairy products among others.
 A plant-based diet and natural foods that do not have preservatives have also been known to be non-triggers for migraines.

-If changing your diet can give you relief from migraine, would you try and see how well it works for you?
+If changing your diet can give you relief from migraines, would you try and see how well it works for you?